-One of the most enjoyable things about studying abroad is getting to know a completely foreign culture.
+One of the most enjoyable things about studying in Europe is getting to know a completely foreign culture.
 You will be learning the ways of the locals and gradually integrating in their society.
 You will meet people from all over the world, creating a wide network of valuable contacts.
 What is even more precious, is that you will learn more about yourself.
 Being in a new environment mirrors all your strengths and flaws.
 And what is more enjoyable and rewarding than finding new aspects within yourself that you have never noticed before?

-Finnish Education.
+Finnish education.
 What about it?

 Finnish education also focuses on learning for oneself, problem solving, and self-development.
 Finnish schools, starting from early childhood education, are preparing their young learners not only for the world, but for the learners themselves to live a life that is meaningful to them.
 Each child has his/her own individual plan as they grow up.
 Schools are not a place that celebrates competition.
 Instead, schools are a nurturing and warm space that builds each unique individual into the best version of themselves.
 Unlike many other countries that measure students as a young age, there is no national evaluation during basic education.
 (Further reading: Why Finland has the best schools)

 Living in the 21st century, the rapidly changing society challenges citizens in this current era to develop in a very different way than people in the past.
 In order to position yourself and to live to the fullest, lifelong learning is a capacity that you should own.
 Finnish education is designed for this purpose.
 A step into Finnish schools, you will notice that students are learning for themselves, not for the parents or teachers.
 They are motivated and willing to learn not because they are told to by others or because they need to get a good grade, but because they really want to.
 There is no dead end in the Finnish education system.
 Anyone who has previously studied in a vocational track can always study in more academic-oriented schools, and vice versa.